Spinologi

 He also wrote: 'Not enough nerve-energy is disease.'

-Orthopaedic, osteopathic, chiropractic physicians and other healing arts practitioners have been treating disease by
+Orthopaedic, osteopathic, chiropractic physicians and other healing arts practitioners have been treating disease by using a variety of techniques

-adjustment or realignment of the spine.
+for adjustment or realignment of the spine.

 Spinology is derived from Dr. D.D Palmer's techniques.